 All criteria outlined in this section apply to both initial and reevaluation of Level of Care.
-Iowa Medicaid QIO Medical Services uses the approved interRAI assessment tool to determine level of care.
+Iowa Medicaid QIO Medical Services uses the approved interRAI assessment tools to determine level of care for the Children and Youth Waiver.

-Iowa's interRAI assessment suite includes the Intellectual Disability (ID) and the Home Care (HC)
+Iowa's interRAI assessment suite includes: